How To Become A Secured Party/ Creditor

 Join the tribe today

-We have been programmed to believe that because we hold citizenship in a country that we have freedom.
-Hold onto your assets.
-Being a citizen does not equal freedom.
-Real and divine freedom is in claiming and securing your birthright.
-We were stripped from our birthright, which put us on the path of debt to fulfill our need for freedom.
-However, we already had access to freedom from the very beginning.
-Reclaim your freedom status by becoming a Secured Party/ Creditor.
+We have been programmed to believe that we have freedom simply because we are citizens of a country.
+Keep your assets safe.
+Being a citizen does not imply being free.
+The path to true and divine freedom is to claim and secure your birthright.
+We were deprived of our birthright, which forced us into debt in order to satisfy our desire for liberty.
+However, we had access to liberty from the beginning.
+By becoming a Secured Party/ Creditor, you can reclaim your freedom status.

 Frequently asked questions